 Rebecca Hall (Florence Cathcart), Dominic West (Robert Mallory), Imelda Staunton (Maud Hill), Isaac Hampstead-Wright (Tom Hill), Joseph Mawle (Edward Judd), Shaun Dooley (Malcolm McNair), Alfie Field (Victor Parry), Felix Soper (Julian Dowden)

 The Awakening – no relation to the Charlton Heston mummy film The Awakening (1980) and some twenty other films with a similar title – is a ghost story that has garnered a reasonable degree of acclaim.
-It is a debut feature for British director Nick Murphy, who was previously a director of documentaries and episodes of documentary series for the BBC and subsequently made the crime film Blood (2012).
+It was a debut feature for British director Nick Murphy, who was previously a director of documentaries and episodes of documentary series for the BBC and subsequently made the crime film Blood (2012) and the tv mini-series adaptation of A Christmas Carol (2019).
 His co-writer is Stephen Volk, a British writer who has delivered a number of genre scripts with the likes of Gothic (1986), The Kiss (1988), The Guardian (1990), Ghostwatch (1992), Superstition (2001) and Octane (2003), as well as created the tv series Afterlife (2005-6) and the mini-series Midwinter of the Spirit (2015).

 Rebecca Hall is a strong and highly promising British actress who has been rising in terms of an international profile in the last few years.
 The part she has here is one that allows her to play with strong, intellectual strength.
 The only complaint might be that Hall’s character seems too much of a modern woman and has a prominent position – commanding units of police officers – than would have been credible for the film’s stated 1921 period.
 You have to remember that the film’s setting is at a time when women had not even been given the vote (which did not happen in the UK until 1928).